SL SelfLandlord

 · Updated · SelfLandlord

-From May 2026, all private landlords in England must join a government-approved Ombudsman scheme.
-This is one of the less-discussed changes in the Renters’ Rights Act — but it affects every self-managing landlord who currently operates without any formal dispute resolution mechanism.
+The Renters’ Rights Act 2025 will require all private landlords in England to join a government-approved Ombudsman scheme.
+This is one of the less-discussed changes in the Act, and it affects every self-managing landlord who currently operates without any formal dispute resolution mechanism.
+It is not yet in force: the Government’s November 2025 implementation roadmap expects the Ombudsman to launch in 2028.

-Here is what the scheme is, what tenants can complain about, what happens when they do, and what you need to do before May 2026.
+Here is what the scheme is, what tenants will be able to complain about, what happens when they do, and what you should do now to prepare before membership becomes mandatory.

 What Is the Landlord Ombudsman?